Knights of Honor

 The Knights of Honor (K. of H.), was a fraternal order and secret society in the United States in the late 19th and early 20th century.
 The Knights were one of the most successful fraternal beneficiary societies of its time.

 History

 The origin of the order goes back to disputes in the state of Kentucky among members of the Order of United American Mechanics and the Ancient Order of United Workmen in Kentucky in the early 1870s.
 Dr. Darius Wilson was a Louisville physician and avid fraternalist.
-In addition to being a Freemason and an Oddfellow, in 1872 he was elected State Council Secretary for OUAM of Kentucky.
+In addition to being a Freemason and an Odd Fellow, in 1872 he was elected State Council Secretary for OUAM of Kentucky.
 According to his own account, his work leading the OUAM made him so well known that he was approached by the leadership of the AOUW to help organize lodges for that Order as well.
 After being initiated in 1873 by Grand Master Workman Handy and the Grand Lodge of Kentucky, Dr. Wilson successfully organized Louisville Lodge #6, the sixth lodge of the order in Kentucky, with twenty four of Louisville's most prominent citizens as members and himself as Master Workman.